Applicability of Broan‑NuTone’s Trademark Usage Policy

 Trademarks/Reservation of Rights

 Broan‑NuTone is the owner of all rights, title and interest in Broan, Broan‑NuTone and NuTone trademarks listed in the Broan‑NuTone Trademark List and corresponding logos, images, artwork and marketing materials (the “Broan‑NuTone Mark(s)”).
-The Broan‑NuTone Trademark List is available at the attached link and copies are available upon request.
+The Broan‑NuTone Trademark List is available upon request.
 Broan‑NuTone may modify the Broan‑NuTone Marks at any time in its sole discretion.
 All goodwill resulting from use of the Marks shall inure solely to Broan‑NuTone’s benefit.

 The attached Trademark List reflects registration status in the United States.
 Please note that it is illegal to use the ® symbol unless the mark is registered in the appropriate national Patent and Trademark Office.
 Please refer to the Broan‑NuTone Trademark List periodically to ensure your compliance with the Policy.

 Broan‑NuTone may modify the Policy from time to time in its sole discretion, and will provide notice to Reseller of any modifications to the Policy.
 Broan‑NuTone will enforce the Policy in its sole discretion.
 There are no third‑party beneficiary rights to this Policy.
 Any failure by Broan‑NuTone to require compliance with any provision of the Policy will not operate as a waiver to request strict compliance in the future.

 Unauthorized use of Broan‑NuTone Marks is strictly prohibited.
 No Reseller may reproduce or use (or authorize the reproduction or use of) the Broan‑NuTone Marks in any manner other than as expressly authorized by Broan‑NuTone.